Scalingo/documentation/_posts/deployment/2015-12-16-one-click-deploy.md

 tags: app deployment one-click
 ---

-If you want to give people the opportunity to deploy your project instantly on Scalingo, you can setup a deploy button on your github project or even on your website.
-A `scalingo.json` file is needed at the root of your github project in order to generate the deployment page.
+If you want to give people the opportunity to deploy your project instantly on Scalingo, you can setup a deploy button on your GitHub project or even on your website.
+A `scalingo.json` file is required at the root of your GitHub project in order to generate the deployment page.

-At the moment, **only public projects hosted on Github are supported**.
+At the moment, **only public projects hosted on GitHub are supported**.

 ## Display a one-click deploy button

 To do so, you will need to add a link to `https://my.scalingo.com/deploy?source=https://github.com/<Your account>/<Your project>`.

-By default it will deploy the branch `master` of your project, but you can eventually specify the branch you want to deploy by adding a '#' followed by the branch itself, like shown below:
+By default it will deploy the branch `master` of your project, but you can optionally specify the branch you want to deploy by adding a '#' followed by the branch itself, like shown below:

 `https://my.scalingo.com/deploy?source=https://github.com/<Your account>/<Your project>#custom_branch`